 Telling nodes to ignore this CUWB Engine: 01:12:0001 01:12:0002 01:12:0003

-This message indicates that there are CUWB devices within UWB range that are unable to participate in the CUWBNet.
-These devices are being sent Ignore Commands from this CUWBNet so the devices will search for other CUWBNets in the area instead of continuing to try to join this particular CUWBNet.
+This message indicates the presence of CUWB devices, within UWB range, that cannot participate in the CUWBNet.
+These devices are being sent Ignore Commands from this CUWBNet.
+This allows devices to search for other CUWBNets in the area instead of continuing to try to join this particular CUWBNet.

 Initializing the host...

-This is one of the first message printed in the log when a CUWBNet is started.
-This message indicates that a CUWBNet is in the initialization process prior to the beginning of UWB activity.
+This is one of the first messages logged when a CUWBNet is started.
+It indicates that the CUWBNet is in the initialization phase prior to the beginning of UWB activity.

 Host shutting down...

-This is one of the last messages printed in the log when a CUWBNet is stopped.
-This message indicates the CUWB Engine is in the process of removing CUWB devices from the CUWBNet so the CUWB Engine can be safely terminated.
+This is one of the last messages logged when a CUWBNet is stopped.
+It indicates that the CUWB Engine is removing CUWB devices from the CUWBNet to allow for safe termination of the CUWB Engine.

 Marking the following devices belonging to CUWB Engine FE:00:0002 as